samelstob/notes/management-notes/rothman/manage-it.md

 ### Hudson Bay Start

-"The Hudson Bay Start approach was originated by the Hudson Bay Compaby in the 1600-1700s in northeastern Canada.
+"The Hudson Bay Start approach was originated by the Hudson Bay Company in the 1600-1700s in northeastern Canada.
 The Hudson Bay Company outfitted fur traders.
 To make sure the traders hadn't forgotten anything they needed, they left Hudson Bay and camped just a few miles away.
-By making camp just a few miles away, the traders ensured they hadn't forgotton any tools or supplies - before they abandoned civilization.
-With just a short start to their journey, they had a better idea about their abilitiy to endure the winter."
+By making camp just a few miles away, the traders ensured they hadn't forgotten any tools or supplies - before they abandoned civilization.
+With just a short start to their journey, they had a better idea about their ability to endure the winter."

-A Hudson Bay Start is a technique that allows the project to team to push something through the project's enviornment.
+A Hudson Bay Start is a technique that allows the project to team to push something through the project's environment.
 You want this to be as small a thing as possible.
-The idea is for the project team to see what it would be like to start working in this enviornment with this product domain.
+The idea is for the project team to see what it would be like to start working in this environment with this product domain.

 If you and the team can't figure out what it would take to estimate any piece, timebox a Hudson Bay Start.
 Start something you can complete in four hours or less (this doesn't have to be real functionality).
-If the team knows only a little more, start wiht a short iteration, and then decide what to do.
+If the team knows only a little more, start with a short iteration, and then decide what to do.

 * Team gains confidence they can accomplish something.
 * Team has a little insight into how to organise some tasks

 ### Start with a Short Iteration

-Use a short timeboxed iteration when the team understands the enviornment but isn't sure how to esetimate the tasks.
+Use a short timeboxed iteration when the team understands the environment but isn't sure how to esetimate the tasks.
 A short iteration helps people see how much they can accomplish in one or two weeks, so their follow-on estimates are more accurate.